cocrafts/gasilon/README.md

 ## How it works?

-Gasilon uses a technique called `relayer`, we have some references from [`Solana-labs/Octane`](https://github.com/solana-labs/octane) project.
-With some improvements:
+Gasilon works as a transaction relayer, validates, signs and sends transaction

-- Use external price API call to market to get exchange fee
+- Transaction will be required to include fee paying instruction, the exchange fee queried from external price API
-- Make validation step more flexible by supporting both `create account` and `transfer token`
+- Supported instructions: `Create Associated Token Account`, `Transfer Token`, `Set Compute Unit`
-- Calculate total fee including `rent fee` and `transaction fee` to make a swap instruction (fee-paying)
+- Endpoints: `getFee` to get the transaction fee with exchange rate, `transfer` to send transaction

 Here is `Gasilon` flow: